On to: Culture Stuff | Glossary | Music Stuff | Psychopathy | Introduction | Short Story

 Finally, even smaller local groups can be guilty of not caring about their customers.
 For this point, I will use my local news broadcasts as examples.
 Even though the on-camera people may project an aire of sympathy and caring, it is directed to the general public -- not to individuals.
 What about when they are contacted through social media (ie, FaceBook and Twitter)?
 It's been my experience that the citizen is ignored more than he is responded to.
 I personally have seen only about a 25% response rate from my local FOX news broadcasters (and that's before writing this mildly critical section here).
 That's just the on-camera people; the ones behind the camera can more afford to be standoffish and never respond.
 Would it be too much to assign or even hire someone just to keep contact going with the individuals who together form their viewing public?
 Even a sociable intern would be acceptable.

 However, I still watch FOX because their local competition for the 7 to 10 am time slot is way worse.
 For example, KTLA (channel 5 in LA) has shot themselves in the foot by hiring way too many (boring) males for their on camera positions.
-Let's face it people, all the news broadcasts cover pretty much the same stories; they just present them in different orders.
+Let's face it people, all the news broadcasts cover pretty much the same big stories; they might just present them in different orders.
 So, it's the presentation which attracts viewers to the show.
 FOX (KTTV, channel 11 in LA) hires relatively young, attractive females for most of their on camera positions, while often being voted the number one news broadcast in Los Angeles.
 Coincidence?
 I don't think so.
 They wish to attract the group while not caring about the individuals who make up the group!
 [Side Dish on TV news and my viewing habits.]

 Eat Right!